 Flea Infestation On Dog

 Fleas are both annoying and dangerous for your dog.
-They can cause excessive and uncomfortable itching for your pup, which causes them to scratch and gnaws at the itchy areas, leaving skin sore and irritated.
-Nobody wants their gorgeous pup to be in pain!
+They can cause excessive and uncomfortable itching for your pup, which causes them to scratch and gnaws at the itchy areas, leaving skin irritated.
+Nobody wants their gorgeous pup to be this annoyed!
 That’s why you need to ensure your home is safe from the threat of fleas.
 Taking these steps may seem like a lot of work, but once you’ve banished the flea infestation you can then focus on staying on top of regular, preventative treatment so you can help you and your dog live the happiest and most carefree life possible!